vankiaio/VKTProxyServer/README.md

 ### FC Layer Exceptions

-EOS is based on grephene framework, which defines the error code of FC layer in [FC expceptions file](https://github.com/EOSIO/fc/blob/df5a17ef0704d7dd96c444bfd9a70506bcfbc057/include/fc/exception/exception.hpp).
+VKT is based on grephene framework, which defines the error code of FC layer in [FC expceptions file](https://github.com/EOSIO/fc/blob/df5a17ef0704d7dd96c444bfd9a70506bcfbc057/include/fc/exception/exception.hpp).

 We unified the error code with a offset of 3990000.
 ![](https://github.com/OracleChain/EosProxyServer/raw/master/screenshots/shieldserver.02.png)

 ### Chain Layer Exceptions

-When dealing with EOS blockchain rpc service, most of the exceptions were [CHAIN exceptions](https://github.com/EOSIO/eos/blob/master/libraries/chain/include/eosio/chain/exceptions.hpp), and we using it directly with some self defined code here.
+When dealing with VKT blockchain rpc service, most of the exceptions were [CHAIN exceptions](https://github.com/EOSIO/eos/blob/master/libraries/chain/include/eosio/chain/exceptions.hpp), and we using it directly with some self defined code here.
 ![](https://github.com/OracleChain/EosProxyServer/raw/master/screenshots/shieldserver.01.png)

 ------------------------------